The Road Ahead: Teambuilding Exercise For Leadership Teams

 Hi Shaleen,

 1. We have seen it work well for quite a few of our corporate clients.
-As mentioned in the article, it works specially well, when you have senior management groups, who might be a bit skeptical about conventional team building activities, which turn out mostly to be a day of fun, minus the learning component.
-We have found it useful also for visioning exercises for teams, where the team is trying to set a direction for them to follow for a specific time frame, either medium or long term.
+As mentioned in the article, it works especially well when you have senior management groups who might be a bit skeptical about conventional team-building activities, which often turn out to be a day of fun minus the learning component.
+We have found it useful for visioning exercises for teams where the team is trying to set a direction to follow for a specific time frame, either medium or long term.

-2. Like you said, there are quite a few other exercises as well, which achieve similar objectives.
-This is just one amongst the many that could be used.
-Like mentioned earlier, this works best when you have small senior management teams, where members know each other for sometime at least and are comfortable sharing with each other, because the discussions can be quite deep and engaging.
-So it is important to have a certain level of mutual trust before the exercise, so that they are comfortable in sharing, especially their vulnerabilities.
+2. Like you said, there are quite a few other exercises as well that achieve similar objectives.
+This is just one among the many that could be used.
+As mentioned earlier, this works best when you have small senior management teams where members have known each other for some time at least and are comfortable sharing with each other because the discussions can be quite deep and engaging.
+Therefore, it is important to have a certain level of mutual trust before the exercise so that they are comfortable sharing, especially their vulnerabilities.

-Will try and share more exercises around the same as well.
+I will try to share more exercises around the same as well.

-Do let me know for any other queries.
+Do let me know if you have any other queries.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute